Animals And Humans

 Faithful servant in the system, Pat Shipman has a much more prosaic view of animal domestication: forced to observe wild animals, she said, the men began to feed them – it was the first stage of domestication.
 And the dog, she added, the first conquest of man, was a wild wolf domesticated about 32,000 years ago.
 Observing wildlife is one thing, feeding predators is another.
 Why would our ancestors start feeding wolves?
 It is frankly not the most friendly animal.

 Neolithic saw a great wave of animal domestication.
-Did our ancestors manipulate the genetic species, as they have done to create us?
+Did our gifted masters manipulate the genetic species, as they have done to create us?
 After being hunter-gatherers for long centuries, suddenly our ancestors engage in agriculture and livestock.
 But to raise cattle, you must have first domesticated animals that will be the first herd.
-Where domestication began?

-U.S. paleoanthropologist Pat Shipman responds with the theory of animal tools: the wolf has undeniable qualities to protect property and people.
+Is this Pat Shipman’s hidden behavior?
+For her domestication comes from a necessity.
+She clings to a human vision, too human.
+Shipman uses an outdated theory, that of animal tools: the wolf has undeniable qualities to protect property and people.
 Okay, but no wild wolf show that.
 How men could they know before a first domesticated wolf?
 Moreover, the study of human settlements from the Neolithic shows a total absence of fortifications.
 It seems that the period of domestication of animals was a period of peace and prosperity.
 No sign that Neolithic men have needed domestic wolves to defend their resort.

 On the contrary, every sign suggests otherwise.